blur-network/blur-explorer/README.md

 ## Blur Network Block Explorer features

+**Default branch is currently for use with** `dpow-blur` **repository and testnet daemon**.
+Please use https://github.com/blur-network/blur-explorer/tree/master for the mainnet explorer.

 The key features of the Blur Network Block Explorer are:

  - no cookies, no web analytics trackers, no external images